NathanPERIER/nagato-manga/doc/api-doc.md

 - `url`: The URL of a page on the website
 - `site`: The site for this resource
 - `id`: the identifier of this resource on the site
+- `includeMarks`: `true` if we want to retrieve the marks of the chapters

 **Note** : It is mandatory to set a value for either `url` or `site` and `id` for this request to succeed.